Calendula

 Traditional use (educational)

-These references reflect inherited folk-herbal practice and cultural tradition rather than clinically validated outcomes.
-The language used in historical sources tends to be descriptive and experiential, grounded in observational frameworks that predate modern clinical methodology.
-In contemporary complementary discussions, calendula remains one of the more widely recognized botanical ingredients in the topical herbal category.
+These references reflect inherited folk-herbal and culinary practice rather than clinically validated outcomes, and historical sources tend to describe calendula in experiential, observational terms that predate modern methods.
+In contemporary complementary discussion calendula remains one of the more widely recognized botanicals in the topical herbal category, but that familiarity is a cultural fact, not evidence of a proven effect.
+The material here is for educational and historical context only.

 What research says